Zaxxon709/wizinstaller/README.md

 # Forkin Wiz Installer

-A service add-on to auto-install your Kodi Wizard in a fork from a repository.
+A service add-on to auto-install your Kodi wizard in a fork from a repository.

 ### How to use:
 1. Edit uservar.py to add your Wizards name and plugin id.